 You’ll enter via the back of the building – the East Entrance has stairs, while the West Entrance has a ramp.
 We have an elevator that makes all the floors of our split-level building accessible.
 In our sanctuary, you’ll find pews, a pulpit, hymnals and other items you’d expect in other houses of worship.

 A typical worship service lasts about an hour.
 After a warm welcome and some announcements, we light our chalice.
 The chalice lighting is an important part of our opening ritual, and most Unitarian Universalist (UU) services begin this way.
 It is one way that we connect with our fellow UUs.

 Throughout the service, we’ll sing hymns.
 Many of our songs may be familiar, but you may find some of the theology expressed in our words to be different from traditional versions.

 Most often we have a Time for All Ages, which is a family-friendly message related to the day’s sermon.
-We sing our young people off to Youth Religious Education classes afterward.

 The second part of the service is when we gather our weekly offering.
 The money collected is given to a nonprofit operating in our community.
 Last year, we donated more than $25,000 to nonprofits in and beyond our community.
 Some recent recipients include The Music Settlement and Meals on Wheels.

 Our readings come from from sources as diverse as global religious texts, poetry, non-fiction, and personal narratives.
 Past readings have come from the Torah, Bible and Quran; world literature; comic books; television, current events; and poets like Langston Hughes, Maya Angelou, Mary Oliver and Emily Dickinson.